Mission and History

 The school opens in the fellowship hall of a small church in East Augusta with 10 children in kindergarten.
 The strategic plan calls for adding a grade each year up to eighth grade.

-Heritage Academy with grades K-2 begins to look for a permanent location.
+Heritage Academy begins to look for a permanent location.

 The school continues to grow and moves to another temporary location.

-The historic Houghton School building in Olde Town is purchased and the "Continue the Heritage" Capital Campaign for $2.5 million begins.
+The historic Houghton School building in Olde Town is purchased and a Capital Campaign for 2.5 million dollars begins.

-After a rigorous 190-day renovation of the first floor, Heritage Academy moves into its new home with 65 children in K-6.
+After a 190-day production schedule to renovate the first floor, Heritage Academy moves into its new home.

 The school continues to grow and develops plans for renovating the second floor.